 ii) Financial assets at fair value through Other comprehensive income (FVTOCI)

 A financial asset is classified at FVTOCI if it meet the criteria for initial recognition and are remeasured subsequently at fair value at the end of each reporting date through other comprehensive income (OCI).
-These are no assets designed to measured at FVTOCI.
+There are no assets designated to measure at FVTOCI.

 iii) Financial assets at fair value through profit and loss (FVTPL)